 Professor of History of Art and Architecture and Italian Studies

 Evelyn Lincoln is an art historian specializing in the history of print culture and the book in the early modern period, with a special focus on Rome.
 She is also the chair of History of Art and Architecture and a member of the Center for the Study of the Early Modern World.
 She received...

 Professor of Italian Studies, Faculty Director of Brown in Bologna, 2019

 R.L.
 Martinez has published extensively on Dante, Petrarch, Boccaccio, Ariosto, and Machiavelli.
 He is the co-editor, with Robert Durling, of the Oxford University Press edition of Dante's Comedy, and, also with Durling, co-authored a book on Dante's lyrics (Time and the Crystal:...

-Professor of Italian Studies and Director of the Virtual Humanities Lab, Affiliated Professor of Modern Culture and Media, Director of Graduate Studies
+Professor and Chair of Italian Studies, Interim Director of Graduate Studies, Director of the Virtual Humanities Lab, Affiliated Professor of Modern Culture and Media

 Massimo Riva was educated in Italy (Laurea in Filosofia, University of Florence, 1979) and the United States (Ph.D. in Italian literature, Rutgers University, 1986).
 His teaching ranges from Boccaccio's Decameron to modern and contemporary literature, film, media and the...